 For more information on Algae please see the ‘Further Reading’ section at the end.

-Type of Sand
+What Type of Sand Can Be Used in Aquariums?

 The type of sand or substrate you have in your aquarium can also play a role in how clean it looks.
 Larger particulate substrate like CaribSea’s Crushed Coral has grains 2.0-5.0mm in diameter which can leave larger pockets for uneaten food and detritus to settle in.